Skip to main content

 • HRC.

-7.3.3 Researcher provides personal care to an adult or child or researcher is a social care worker providing social work which is required in connection with any health care or social services to an adults who is a client or potential client
+7.3.3 Researcher provides personal care to an adult or child or researcher is a social care worker providing social work which is required in connection with any health care or social services to an adult who is a client or potential client

 7.3.3.1 Criminal record check necessary?